artur-ciocanu/launch.en/help/extension-dev/submit/overview.md

 ---
 title: Extension Submission Process Overview
-description: Learn the steps for submitting your Adobe Experience Launch extension from development to release.
+description: Learn the steps for submitting your Adobe Experience Data Collection extension from development to release.
 exl-id: b8110384-16aa-4f5d-912f-f0ad1c63904e
 ---
 # Extension submission process overview

-Submitting an extension to the Adobe Experience Platform Launch catalog can appear to be a daunting task.
+Submitting an extension to the Adobe Experience Platform Data Collection catalog can appear to be a daunting task.
 The individual steps are not difficult, but it can be hard to keep track of everything and know what comes next.

 This guide is intended to outline the process and help you complete each step.
 In order to submit your extension, you will need to complete the following steps: